Danby, North Yorkshire

-Danby is a village and civil parish in the Scarborough district of North Yorkshire, England.
+Danby is a village and civil parish in the county of North Yorkshire, England.
 According to the 2011 UK census, Danby parish had a population of 1,411, a reduction on the 2001 UK census figure of 1,515.
 The statistician Karl Pearson spent a lot of time there.

-Danby is located within the North York Moors National Park and is home to the Moors National Park Centre.
+Danby is located within the North York Moors National Park and is home to Danby Lodge, the Moors' National Park Centre.
+Danby Lodge is an official Dark Sky site.

-Danby is served by a rail network between Middlesbrough and Whitby and an Arriva Yorkshire bus service as well as East Yorkshire's summer seasonal Moors Explorer bus which links Danby and the surrounding villages with Malton, Beverley and Hull.
+Danby is served by a rail network between Middlesbrough and Whitby as well as East Yorkshire's summer seasonal Moors Explorer bus, which links Danby and the surrounding villages with Malton, Beverley and Hull.
 Danby village incorporates the Duke of Wellington pub and the neighbouring post office.
 The village lies on the Esk Valley Walk.

 The civil parish includes Ainthorpe, Botton, Castleton, Commondale, Danby, Fryup and Westerdale.

+The name Danby derives from the Old Norse Danirbȳ meaning 'village of the Danes'.

 Governance

 An electoral ward in the same name exists.
 This ward had a population of 2,072 at the 2011 Census.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 Danby Castle

 A little over a mile to the south-east are the remains of Danby Castle.

-Danby Castle occupies a commanding position on the far slopes of Danby Rigg.
-It was built in the 14th century for Lord Latimer as a sign of his great wealth and, in its day, was of pioneering architectural design, combining both defence and comfortable living.
-Catherine Parr once lived at the castle, before she became the sixth wife of Henry VIII.
-The castle is now a wedding venue; part of the building is now a farmhouse and the venue owners' family home.
-Danby court leet, the all male, baronial court whose origins were as a manorial court, but whose functions are now restricted to the management of common land, regularly meets in the castle's courtroom.